 Google has had its knuckles wrapped, and been fined $19 million (£11.6 million) for unfairly billing children for payments from the Google Play app store.

-It's a familiar tale of children unwittingly racking up huge bills using their parents' devices.
+.
 Apple and Amazon have already been fined for the same reason.

 In this case, the charges range from 99 cents to $200, and date back from 2011.